humancentricart/humancentricart.github.io/_pages/openings.md

 **We are currently open for PhD and postdoc applications related to our new grant.
 The positions are mostly related to the MeMo project.**

-We are looking for new group members with passion, talent, and grit!
-Details soon!

 Do YOU have a strong mathematical background, good programming skills, passion and curiosity, the ability of thinking out-of-the box?

 This is the Ph.D.
 Program for YOU: